github-luffy/PFLD_68points_Pytorch/README.md

    $ sh train.sh
   ~~~

-  testing for reading images from a camera:
+  reading images from a camera to test:

   ~~~shell
    $ python3 camera.py
   ~~~

-  testing for reading images from a dir:
+  reading images from a dir to test:

   ~~~shell
    $ python3 test.py